Graduate Certificate of Marketing

 Marketing graduates are in demand because of the wide range of industries which have adopted the value-adding approach to customers that modern marketing involves.
 They are seen as professionals who are adept at the development of relationships between buyers and sellers, and in managing these relationships in such a way that both parties profit by the exchange.

 The Graduate Certificate of Marketing requires completion of 4 credit points of units comprising 2 credit points of core units and 2 credit points of elective units.
-Students successfully completing this course can articulate into the Master of Marketing but will not be granted credit for prior learning for units completed.
+Students successfully completing this course can articulate into the Master of Marketing.

 plus 2 credit points of units from: